licini0/my-public-scripts/ikea_eneby/keepEnebyAwake.md

 From the root user home folder (~/ when logged in to root)

-`wget https://github.com/licini0/my-public-scripts/raw/main/ikea_eneby/keepenebyawake.wav -O /root/keepenebyawake.wav`
+`wget https://github.com/licini0/my-public-scripts/raw/main/ikea_eneby/keepenebyawake.wav -O ~/keepenebyawake.wav`

 ### Create script to detect audio-playback, and if not play silent tone

-`nano playsoundifnotplaying.sh`
+`nano ~/playsoundifnotplaying.sh`

 copy paste the follow script: